 - Co-facilitate school group with Jessica Marks, MSW at Yorkville Middle School.

-Example 4: Experienced Clinician’s Plan
+Example 4: Experienced Clinician’s Plan for marketing our mental health practice

 Community Connection Plan for: Therapist D